Princeton University Athletics

 The win was Princeton's 20th of the season, making this the eighth 20-win season in program history and first since the 2019-20 campaign.

-The win lifted Princeton to 44 points in the ECAC Hockey standings, giving the Tigers at least a three-point cushion heading into Saturday, with additional games still to be played Friday night.
+The win lifted Princeton to 44 points in the ECAC Hockey standings, giving the Tigers a five-point cushion over second-place Yale heading into Saturday.
 In the Ivy standings, Princeton moved up to 16 points, and with no Ivy-on-Ivy games other than the three Princeton has to play, the Tigers need just two wins to overcome current leader Cornell and clinch the Ivy title.Â

 Sorokan scored a rebound goal less than two minutes into the game to get Princeton on the board, and late in the second period Wunder scored goal 30 seconds apart to push the Tiger lead to 3-0, scoring first on a breakaway and then on a rebound goal.